nsd20463/gjq/README.md

-Another performance comparison, 8x in this case, which consists of outputting everything in compacted form (compacted is the default for gjq since it's better for performance; use jgq -pretty for formatted output):
+Another performance comparison, 8x in this case, which consists of outputting everything in compacted form (compacted is the default for gjq since it's better for performance; use gjq -pretty for formatted output):

     $ time gjq '.' <100k_json_records.json >/dev/null
     real    0m14.569s